deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "And Lewis and Julian?"

 Kirk turned and checked the tracking systems for a second.
 "Lewis is in the gym with Xiù, and appears to be rather happy about it." he said.
-"Julian has… not left Allison's quarters yet, though I expect that's just sex."
+"Julian has... not left Allison's quarters yet, though I expect that's just sex."

 Vedreg pig-snorted a Guvnurag chortle, pulsing hyacinth.
 "So matter-of-fact." he commented.